Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 A: Marilyn, do you have a…

-G:I’m not quite ready right now.
+G: I’m not quite ready right now.

 A: Ok, we’ll come back.

 G: Ok.

-A:Suzanne?
+A: Suzanne?
 Is that how you pronounce it, right?

 G: Suzanne.
 Yes, I know, correct, that is correct.
 I have read both your books online and I was wondering what to do regarding having the adrenaline surges, or